 Does Africa’s apex predator purr?
 We imagine that a contented lion would purr if they could.
 However, studies show that the King of the jungle cannot purr.
 However, lions make a gurgling sound that is often mistaken for a purr, and it has been debated back and forth as to whether they can purr or not.

 So, do lions purr?
-If not, what other sounds can lions make?
+The short answer is that they don’t, so what other sounds can lions make?
 We’ll answer those questions and more below.

 Can Lions Purr?

 Only the smaller cats can purr.
 That doesn’t just include domesticated house cats, however.
 The ability to purr can be seen in bobcats, ocelots, cougars, lynxes, and others.
 Big cats such as lions, tigers, jaguars, and leopards have a length of tough cartilage that runs up their hyoid bone into the skull, which prevents them from purring.

 However, lions have the equivalent of a purr, which is a gurgling or chuffing sound.
 Older lions make the sound to establish social bonds with other cats in their den.

 The gurgling sound is unique, but what other sounds do lions make?

 On safari, you will often hear the male lion roaring at night.
 It’s a low-pitched sound that’s incredible yet chilling to hear.
 On the other hand, Lionesses give out a medium-pitched roar that’s not as easy to hear as the male’s louder roar.

 Lions use their roar as a show of power and dominance.
 It is used to tell interlopers, and other lions, just how big and powerful they are, and it works well.
 Not only does the roar tell intruders to back off, but it can also be terrifying to tourists walking around a zoo.